The greatest Champions League semi-finals?

 1998/99

-Andriy Shevchenko, 22, scored twice as Valeriy Lobanovskiy's resurgent Dynamo took a 3-1 lead at home, but Bayern struck twice in the last 12 minutes, and Mario Basler got the only goal of the return fixture.
+Andriy Shevchenko, 22, scored twice as Valeriy Lobanovskiy's resurgent Dynamo took a 3-1 lead at home, but Bayern struck twice in the last 12 minutes, before Mario Basler got the only goal of the return fixture.
 "When we were 3-1 up, we had chances to score a fourth and fifth," striker Serhiy Rebrov recalled.
 "Many years have passed but I can say that we deserved to win that Champions League."

 Manchester United 1-1 Juventus